Longitudinal Disease Tracking and Modelling with Medical Images and Data

 We solicit submissions consistent with the aims and scope of the workshop.
 The following types of submissions will be accepted:

-All full papers and extended abstracts must adhere to the formatting and style used by the MICCAI main conference -- they should be anonymized and use the manuscript templates available at Lecture Notes in Computer Science.
-Accepted full papers will be published as a Springer Lecture Notes in Computer Science (LNCS) series.
+All papers must adhere to the formatting and style used by the MICCAI main conference -- they should be anonymized and use the manuscript templates available at Lecture Notes in Computer Science.
+Accepted papers will be published as part of a Springer Lecture Notes in Computer Science volume.

 Important Dates